 (24) Indian Tribe --An Indian or Alaska Native Tribe, band, nation, pueblo, village, or community that the Secretary of the Interior acknowledges to exist as an Indian Tribe pursuant to the Federally Recognized Indian Tribe List Act of 1994, 25 U.S.C. §479a.

-(25) Industrial package (IP)--A packaging that, together with its low specific activity (LSA) material or surface contaminated object (SCO) contents, meets the requirements of Title 49, CFR, §173.410 and §173.411.
-Industrial packages are categorized in Title 49, CFR, §173.411 as either:

-(A) Industrial package Type 1 (IP-1);

-(B) Industrial package Type 2 (IP-2); or

-(C) Industrial package Type 3 (IP-3).

-(26) Low-level radioactive waste (LLRW)--Radioactive material that meets the following criteria:
+(25) Low-level radioactive waste (LLRW)--Radioactive material that meets the following criteria: